Gizra/og/README.txt

 ----------------------------------------------
 - You may craft your own URLs which produce useful behavior.
 For example, node/add/group-content?node_gids[]=4 will add a select the group with node ID 4, in the node form.
-The prefixed object can change to indicate other object types allowing crafting the URL and you can have multiple variables, for example, node/add/group-content?node_gids[]=4&user_gids[]=3&gid_gids[]=5,6,7 The above URL will select the group with node ID 4, and the group with user ID 3, and the groups with the unique group ID 5, 6 and 7.
+The prefixed entity can change to indicate other entity types allowing crafting the URL and you can have multiple variables, for example, node/add/group-content?node_gids[]=4&user_gids[]=3&gid_gids[]=5,6,7 The above URL will select the group with node ID 4, and the group with user ID 3, and the groups with the unique group ID 5, 6 and 7.
-  Note that the actaul object of group ID 5, 6 and 7 can be any entity (e.g. nodes or users).
+  Note that the actaul entity of group ID 5, 6 and 7 can be any entity (e.g. nodes or users).
 - TODO: The current group context is available to javascript code at Drupal.settings.og.
 This is useful for enriching ad tags and analytics calls